vasconeves/fablab_academy/assignments/week11.md

 ![](../images/week11/anon2.jpg)

-The next step would be to sculpt a bit the two desings...tbd...
+The next step would be to sculpt a bit the two designs...tbd...

 ## Fulfilling the assignment part 2